cyber-anderson/Formatix/README.md

 ---

+## FAQ

+**Q: Which format should I choose for maximum compression?**
+> Use **AVIF** — it's the most modern format available.
+It delivers the smallest file sizes while maintaining excellent visual quality.
+Ideal for web, storage optimization, or sharing.
+At a quality setting of 85%, the file size is often 4× smaller than the original with no visible difference to the eye.

+**Q: Which format is best for web images?**
+> **WEBP** is the go-to for general web use — it offers a great balance between file size and quality, and is widely supported by all modern browsers.
+If your target audience uses up-to-date browsers, **AVIF** is even better.

+**Q: Which format should I use if I need transparency (alpha channel)?**
+> Use **PNG** (lossless, supports full alpha) or **WEBP** (lossy with alpha support).
+Avoid **JPEG** and **BMP** — they don't support transparency.
+JPEG will auto-convert RGBA to RGB.

+**Q: Can I convert SVG files?**
+> Yes.
+SVG files are accepted as input and can be converted into raster formats such as PNG, JPEG, WEBP, AVIF, and others.

+**Q: Does it upload my images anywhere?**
+> No. Everything is processed **fully offline** on your local machine.
+Your files are never uploaded, shared, or sent anywhere.

+**Q: What does the quality slider affect?**
+> The quality setting applies to lossy formats: **JPEG**, **WEBP**, **AVIF**, and **HEIC**.
+Lossless formats (PNG, TIFF, BMP, ICO) ignore this setting and always output at full quality.

+**Q: How do I compare the original and converted image?**
+> After conversion, click the **Compare** button — it opens a side-by-side view so you can evaluate quality and file size differences before deciding on your settings.

+---

 ## ❤️ Support the Project

 If Formatix Image Converter saved you time or effort, a small donation to support further development is always appreciated!